 My past has been filled with big Thanksgiving dinners and those are always nice, yet as I got older the question “When are you hosting Thanksgiving” started to arise.
 No thank you!
 If I host Thanksgiving everyone will get microwaved bacon, toast, and maybe some non-burnt cookies…if they are lucky!
 Needless to say, I can’t cook.
 Trust me, I try.
 Another thing that ruffles my turkey feathers about Thanksgiving is the thankful posts that flood social media over the course of the month.
 I personally think you should be thankful…year round!

 Nowadays teachers should be aware of how they want to address holidays such as Thanksgiving.
 I recall my kindergarten class dressing up like pilgrims and Native Americans.
-Times have changed immensely and I think that unless you are going to educate students on the REAL Thanksgiving, than stick with alternatives…such as turkeys!
+Times have changed immensely and I think that unless you are going to educate students on the REAL Thanksgiving, then stick with alternatives…such as turkeys!

 Turkey’s are pretty much the symbol of Thanksgiving and turkey crafts are bound to be made in younger grades.
 As seen in the previous picture, I was never good at tracing my hand to make a turkey so I created something that will have kids making a turkey with ease!
 My Turkey Writing craft comes with everything you need to make a turkey, as well as writing prompts and an acrostic writing page.